dawsonjon/speedometer/README.rst

 slope that a car is likely to encounter.

-When the device powers up, a flashing pattern is displayed to indicate that a speed has not yet been recieved.
+When the device powers up, a flashing pattern is displayed to indicate that a speed has not yet been received.
 This could take as long as 30 seconds.